mrsofiane/mrsofiane/README.md

 - 👋 Hi, I’m @mrsofiane
-- 👀 I’m interested in Data Science, Machine learning and Software engineer.
+- 👀 I’m interested in Data Science, Machine learning and Software engineering.
 - 💞️ I’m looking to collaborate on Data science or open source projects.
 - 📫 How to reach me ? @mrsofiane on Linkedin .